weaversa/cryptol-course/labs/KeyWrapping/KeyWrapping.md

 ```
 module labs::KeyWrapping::KeyWrapping where

-import specs::Primitive::Symmetric::Cipher::Block::AES::TripleDES
 ```

+**TODO** In this lab we will...

 # Getting Started

-[NIST Special Publications](https://www.nist.gov/itl/publications-0/nist-special-publication-800-series-general-information) in the 800 Series provide information of interest to the computer security community.
+The [NIST Special Publications 800 Series](https://www.nist.gov/itl/publications-0/nist-special-publication-800-series-general-information) provide information of interest to the computer security community.
 The series comprises guidelines, recommendations, technical specifications, and annual reports of NIST’s cybersecurity activities.

-Reading through and implementing a formal specification in Cryptol for one of these cryptography standards can be a challeng.
-The standards are written by a variety of authors with the algorithms often described in an implementation language agnostic pseudo-code.
+Reading through and implementing a formal specification in Cryptol for one of these cryptography standards can be a challenge.
+The standards are written by a variety of authors and the algorithms are often described in language-agnostic pseudo code.

-Our job is to extract the relevant details
+Our job is to extract the relevant details from the specifictation and build specifications for the three main algorithms listed above.